-After graduating from Connecticut College with a Bachelor of Arts degree in English, Tamah began teaching at the Brearley School in New York, NY, an independent school for girls in K-12.
+Tamah Wiegand served as a teacher and administrator at the Brearley School in New York, N.Y., an independent school for girls in K-12.
 She started as an assistant teacher in the fifth grade and 31 years later, retired as the head of the middle school.
-In between, Tamah taught fifth grade history and geography, sixth grade English grammar, fifth through seventh grade English, and tenth grade American history.
+In between, she taught fifth-grade history and geography, sixth-grade English grammar, fifth- through seventh-grade English, and tenth-grade American history.